palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 Write Protocol
 --------------

-1. Using the transactions start timestamp, complete all reads.
-This is necessary to determine writes required by the transaction.
+1. Complete all reads using the transaction's start timestamp.
+This is necessary to determine the writes required by the transaction.
 Buffer writes in memory until commit time.

 2. At commit time we grab